 Interview – Cathy Podewell

 It is impossible to predict what will happen in life.
 You could be on one path and find yourself heading in a different direction moments later.
 For Cathy Podewell, acting would be a passion she discovered at a young age, before making the brave decision to pursue it professionally.
 A path few have found success with, by the age of 24, Podewell would already have starred in 1988’s Horror feature Night of the Demons before finding herself as a regular character a part of the hit CBS prime time Soap Opera Dallas.
-Two vastly different mediums, between the years of 1988 and 1992, Podewell would cover many corners in Hollywood, playing various roles in film and television.
+Two vastly different mediums, between the years of 1988 and 1992, Podewell would cover many corners of Hollywood, playing various roles in film and television.

 CrypticRock.com – Launching your professional acting career over three decades ago, you would star in a list of films as well as television series.
 First, tell us, what inspired you to pursue a career as an actress?

 Cathy Podewell – My maternal grandparents were veteran actors in Chicago.
 Basically stage actors, but my grandmother did a lot of radio.
 She also did one of the very first television shows, called Studs’ Place, with Studs Terkel – the I Love Lucy writers took a lot of their inspiration from Stud’s Place.
 My grandfather continued to act into his late eighties, he did a lot more film.
 When Chicago was a sort of booming town for the film industry, he actually got a lot of small roles.
-He plays the homeless old man who begs for money every morning in Groundhound Day (1993).
+He plays the homeless old man who begs for money every morning in Groundhog Day (1993).

 My grandparents were my inspiration.
 They were very humble about it.
-There would be times I would be watching TV, and I would say, “Mom, grandpa is on TV!”
+There would be times when I would be watching TV, and I would say, “Mom, Grandpa is on TV!”
 They didn’t talk about it a lot.
-Quite honestly, when I said to them, at some point in high school, I was thinking about making acting my career, they pretty much tried to talk me out of it.
+Quite honestly, when I said to them, at some point in high school, that I was thinking about making acting my career, they pretty much tried to talk me out of it.
 I think they felt if they could talk me out of it, then I wasn’t meant to pursue this line of work.
 They couldn’t talk me out of it, which is why I carried on.
-They just knew it was a difficult path and so few people venturing into this business make it as a success and a full-time living out of it.
+They just knew it was a difficult path and so few people venturing into this business make it a success and a full-time living out of it.
 They didn’t want that for me.

 I went to college and majored in theater and dance.
-After college I went to LA, got a waitress job, got into an acting class, chipped away, and I was very fortunate.
+After college, I went to LA, got a waitress job, got into an acting class, chipped away, and I was very fortunate.
 It really didn’t take that long, I think I got my first job after I had been there a year.
 I am very grateful for around 5 years of work, I worked pretty straight and solid.
 Then I had a baby.
 I got married in 1989, and my son was born in 1992.
 I think the last few things I did were in 1991, I was actually two months pregnant with my son.
 I keep saying I’ve been on hiatus ever since.
 My youngest son is 16, so I am really trying to wrap my head around the notion of getting back into it.
 I’m not scared of it, but it’s starting over for sure.
-I figure, I did it once, maybe I can do it again – I will be playing grandma roles now.
+I figure I did it once, maybe I can do it again – I will be playing grandma roles now.
 (Laughs)

 Taurus Entertainment Company